Employment

 Supervisory Control and Responsibilities:

-This position has direct supervisory control over the Security supervisor positions.
+This position has direct supervisory control over the Agricultural Program Coordinator.

 Guidelines:

-The Captain of Security must comply with generally accepted professional and security practices as well as relevant State and Federal regulations.
+The Agricultural/Youth Director must comply with generally accepted management practices as well as relevant State and Federal regulations.
 Such guidelines are generally clear and specific but may require some interpretation in their application.

 Minimum Training and/or Experience to Perform Essential Job Functions: